cnkkrs/ccc-releases/README.md

 ## Bypassing macOS Quarantine

 As this app does not yet have an Apple Developer ID, macOS may block it from running due to its quarantine restrictions.
-Follow these steps to resolve this:

-### Option A: Use the Provided Script
-1. Run the `enableCCCapp.command` file included with the app.
-2. This script should remove the quarantine, allowing you to launch `CCC.app`.

-### Option B: Manual Quarantine Removal
-If Option A does not work, you can manually remove the quarantine by running the following command in **Terminal**:
+You can manually remove the quarantine by running the following command in **Terminal**:

 ```bash
 xattr -dr com.apple.quarantine /Applications/CCC.app